 Bloom is an interactive journal wrote to help those suffering with anorexia.
 It’s based off scripture, the authors own experiences during her time as an impatient getting treatment for anorexia and her current day reflections as a young woman living a fully free and recovered life.

 Questions I had before I brought it

 I’d known about Bloom for over a year before I actually brought it.
-In short if you’re new here, I’ve suffered with anorexia for two years and recently recovered from it, you can check out the full story here.
+In short if you’re new here, I’ve suffered with anorexia for two years and recently recovered from it.
 The reason I put off getting this journal was because I was worried about it being very triggering, there were so many questions I had about this book and no real FAQ or explanations to answer them.
 So I simply didn’t buy it as I was scared this book will trigger me and make me worse.
 Eventually I did get it and I do want to go over some of the questions I had before I brought this book and answer them from my experience.

 Will I find this book triggering?

 I see no reason for you to find Bloom triggering if you’re suffering with an eating disorder.